Diffusion Models are Secretly Zero-Shot 3DGS Harmonizers: Rendering Details and Point Cloud Generation

-\begin{itemize} \item \textbf{Object Rendering}: The object is placed at the origin with zero Euler angles, and the scene and its lighting are hidden.
+\begin{itemize} \item \textbf{Object Rendering}: The object is placed at the origin.
 A set of point lights is placed around the object, with the number of lights increasing for larger objects.
 The camera follows a circular trajectory with random variations in distance and look-at position to introduce natural perturbations.
 Both images and object masks are generated.

-\item \textbf{Object + Scene Rendering}: The camera moves around a selected look-at point within the scene, with small random shifts similar to the \textsl{object} setting.
+\item \textbf{Object + Scene Rendering}: The object is placed in a defined place in the scene.
+Then camera moves around the object, with small random perturbations, such that the trajectory is similar to camera trajectory in \textit{object rendering} setting.
 Both the object and the scene are rendered.
+Additionally, we render the object masks.